-- (b) Ice road construction, maintenance, and operation.
+(b) Ice road construction, maintenance, and operation.
 (1) Hilcorp must implement the NMFS-approved Ice Road and Ice Trail Best Management Practices (BMPs) and the Wildlife Action Plan.
-These documents may be updated as needed throughout the life of the regulations, in consultation with NMFS. - (2) [Reserved]
+These documents may be updated as needed throughout the life of the regulations in this subpart, in consultation with NMFS.

-(c) Liberty Drilling Production Island Construction.
-(1) For all pile driving, Hilcorp shall implement a minimum shutdown zone of a 10 meter (m) radius from piles being driven.
-If a marine mammal comes within or is about to enter the shutdown zone, such operations shall cease immediately;
+(2) Hilcorp must not approach ringed seal structures (i.e., lairs or breathing holes) within 150 m or ringed seals within 50 m. (c) Liberty Drilling Production Island construction.
+(1) For all pile driving and construction activities involving heavy equipment, Hilcorp must implement a minimum shutdown zone of 10 meters (m) from any marine mammal in water or seals on land.
+If a marine mammal comes within or is about to enter the shutdown zone, such operations must cease immediately;

 (2) For all pile driving activity, Hilcorp shall implement shutdown zones with radial distances as identified in any LOA issued under §§ 216.106 of this chapter and 217.36.
-If a marine mammal comes within or is about to enter the shutdown zone, such operations must cease immediately;
+If a marine mammal comes within or is about to enter the shutdown zone, such operations must cease immediately.
+NMFS may adjust the shutdown zones pending review and approval of an acoustic monitoring report (see § 217.35);

 (3) Hilcorp must employ NMFSapproved protected species observers (PSOs) and designate monitoring zones with radial distances as identified in any LOA issued under §§ 216.106 of this chapter and 217.36.
-NMFS may adjust the shutdown zones pending review and approval of an acoustic monitoring report (see § 217.35 Requirements for Monitoring and Reporting);
+NMFS may adjust the monitoring zones pending review and approval of an acoustic monitoring report (see § 217.35);

 (4) If a bowhead whale or other low frequency cetacean enters the Level A harassment zone, pile or pipe driving must be shut down immediately.
-If a beluga whale or pinniped enters the Level A harassment zone while pile driving is ongoing, work may continue until the pile is completed (estimated to require approximately 15-20 minutes), but additional pile driving must not be initiated until the animal has left the
+If a beluga whale or pinniped enters the Level A harassment zone while pile driving is ongoing, work may continue until the pile is completed (estimated to require approximately 15-20 minutes), but additional pile driving must not be initiated until the animal has left the Level A harassment zone.
+During this time, PSOs must monitor the animal and record behavior;